 The first thing you will notice when you play a Takamine GD93CE (and I must say, this is very true with most of their instruments) is that the top build quality.
-Even though they are made in China, you’ll be surprised by the quality and attention to details.
-It has a very distinguishable refined and contemporary look with its solid top and quite pretty back.
+Even though they are made in China, you’ll be surprised by the quality and attention to detail.
+It has a very distinguishable, refined and contemporary look with a solid top and quite pretty looking back.

 I believe it’s a post-CITES thing again, with the increasing prices of rosewood manufacturers have started to find different woods to replace rosewood.
 The ones I have played so far had rosewood board.
 I think you might have either one of them depending on the stock you are buying from.

 Another point for factory strings!
-It comes with D’Addario® EXP 16 Coated Phosphor Bronze 12-53 set which means you won’t have to worry about your strings getting rusty for a long time!
+It comes with a D’Addario® XTAPB1253 Light (Successor of EXP16) set which means you won’t have to worry about your strings getting rusty for a long time!

-As for the quality, I don’t remember having a faulty instrument from Takamine, they were always in a great condition out of the box.
-And most of the times, we did not even need to adjust anything.
+As for the quality, I don’t remember having a faulty instrument from Takamine, they were always in great condition out of the box.
+And most of the time, we did not even need to adjust anything.

 Overall, for the price range, it’s a piece of art and I bet you won’t believe it’s made in China!